DenaJGibbon/Performance-Constraints/README.md

 R code to calculate bandwidth, signal-to-noise ratio and run model selection.

-To be submitted to the journal Animal Behaviour; data will be provided upon publication
+Under Review in the journal Animal Behaviour as of December 4, 2017.

 If used or adapted please cite: